Full details and parameters for all currently known FRBs can be found in the Swinburne FRB Catalogue.

 For details about the first FRB discovered with Arecibo, FRB 121102, see "Fast Radio Burst Discovered in the Arecibo Pulsar ALFA Survey" by L. G. Spitler et al., Astrophysical Journal, 790, 101 (2014)

 The followup detection of multiple bursts from the same source was published in "A Repeating Fast Radio Burst" by L. G. Spitler et al., Nature, 531, 202 (2016).
-On that page there is also a nice audio interview with several researchers about this finding and other recent FRB science.
+On the Nature page there is also a nice audio interview with several researchers about this finding and other recent FRB science.

 You can read news coverage of this redetection in several media outlets, including National Geographic, Scientific American, The Washington Post, USA Today, Sky and Telescope, Popular Science, The Christian Science Monitor, and Franklin and Marshall College News.